xpl/ololog/README.md

 All magic is provided by the external [String.ify](https://github.com/xpl/string.ify) library.
 Read the docs to see all the available configuration options.
 There are plenty of them!
 Contributions are welcome.

 ## Pretty printing `Error` instances

+This feature is implemented in the [StackTracey](https://github.com/xpl/stacktracey#pretty-printing) library.
+See it's docs for more (you can configure the path shortening / library calls skipping).

 ```javascript
 const e = new Error ('dummy error') // issued somewhere in a Mocha test callback...